miedzinski/uptime/README.md

 ## Details ##

 worktime-logger allows you to see how many hours did you work in any given date range.

-For example, let's say I should work 6 hours per day and I'm curious how many time I've spent in work this month.
+For example, let's say I should work 6 hours per day and I'm curious how much time I've spent working this month.

     $ worktime show -s 01-11-2015 --hours=6
     ----------  -------